Psychology Graduate Programs: Master's & PhD in North Dakota

 - Counseling Psychology.
 In a counseling program, learn how to assess personal challenges.
 And, plan a treatment approach.

-Popular schools with Graduate Programs in Psychology in North Dakota
+Schools with Psychology Graduate Programs in North Dakota

 You do need a grad degree in psychology for most career paths in this field.
 For instance, BLS states that most psychologists need to earn a doctoral degree.
 This should be in the area of psych you want to practice.
 Master’s degree programs could be enough to prep you for other career paths.
 (You can also consider a related field.
 Like, social work.
 Clinical social workers may do counseling.
 Like for addiction.)